-To further support children who are at risk of not working at ARE across the school Use PiXL to identify children who have gaps in their learning and begin PiXL interventions to support these children A report by the DfE states "more successful schools use data to identify pupils' learning needs at every opportunity -when pupils join the school, during regular reviews of progress and during day-to-day teaching."
-PiXL meeting in SLT to regularly be updated on progress at KS1 and KS2 SLT Half termly Ensure that Y6 pupil's gaps in learning are identified and that targeted support is in place to enable them to fill those gaps Identify learning gaps and use PiXL to close the gap and support children to be at ARE or above In Y6, PiXL treatments enable support for children to be specifically targeted to address learning gaps.
+Ensure that Y6 pupil's gaps in learning are identified and that targeted support to fill those gaps To fill those gaps Identify learning gaps and use gaps in learning are identified and that targeted support to fill those gaps In Y6, PiXL treatments enable support for children to be specifically targeted support to address learning gaps.
 A report by the DfE states "more successful schools focus on providing targeted support for under-performing pupils during curriculum time.
 They seek out strategies best suited to addressing individual needs, rather than simply fitting pupils into their existing support strategies."
-PiXL meeting in SLT to regularly be updated on progress at KS1 and KS2 SLT Half termly ii.
-Targeted support - N Tot tal budgeted cost from Pupil Prem ium budget £53,166
+In Y6, PiXL treatments enable support for children to be specifically targeted support strategies support strategies support strategies support strategies support strategies support strategies support strategies."
+In Y6, PiXL treatments enable support for children to be specifically targeted supdated on progress at KS1 and KS2 Half termly SLT Half termly To further support children who are at risk of not working at ARE across the school Use PiXL to identify children who have gaps in their learning and begin PiXL interventions to support these children A report by the DfE states "more successful schools use data to identify pupils' learning needs at every opportunity -when pupils join the school, during regular reviews of progress and during day-to-day teaching."
+PiXL meeting in SLT to regularly be updated on progress at KS1 and KS2 SLT Half termly gaps in learning are identified and that targeted support is in place to enable them PiXL to close the gap and support children to be at ARE for children to be specifically targeted to address learning gaps.
+A report by the DfE states "more successful schools focus on providing targeted support for under-performing pupils during curriculum time.
+They seek out strategies best suited to addressing individual needs, rather than simply fitting pupils into their existing support be updated on progress at KS1 and KS2 SLT Half termly

 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will we ensure it is implemented well?
 Lead by?
 When will we review implementation?
-Improved management of pupils with social/emotional/ behavioural needs Nurture Group for a small group of Y1 pupils.
-Four Learning Mentors (two are volunteers from Wycombe Youth For Christ) in school to support the social and emotional needs of our pupils A report by the DfE states "More successful schools make sure they have really effective behaviour strategies: communicating simple, clear rules and training all staff in behaviour management.
+To support pupils with social/emotional/behavioural needs, particularly following the lockdown and closure of school Nurture Group for a small group of Y1 pupils and a small group of Y2 pupils.
+Three Learning Mentors (one is a volunteer from Wycombe Youth For Christ) in school to support the social and emotional needs of our pupils A report by the DfE states "More successful schools make sure they have really effective behaviour strategies: communicating simple, clear rules and training all staff in behaviour management.
 They also have strong social and emotional support strategies to help pupils in need of additional support, including through working with their families."
-Monitoring behaviour and learning plans and their use by teachers and LSAs Mentor sessions through SDQs Measure impact of Nurture Group through SDQs and Boxall SENCO and Inclusion DHT Termly meetings with Inclusion DHT
+Monitoring behaviour and learning plans and their use by teachers and LSAs Mentor sessions through SDQs Measure impact of Nurture Group through SDQs and Boxall SENCO and Inclusion DHT Regular meetings with Inclusion DHT (at least monthly)